the ninety-ninth year in the High Street

 No Director was censured or disqualified for the collapse of Woolworths Group plc,

-despite the heavy losses endured by investors, staff and smaller suppliers
+despite the heavy losses sustained by investors, staff and small suppliers